raghav7re/BlockChain-Based-Voting-System/README.md

 When it will be live i will upload the link here.
 It will be done by monday morning.

+For a proper project description read the project report in the folder.

 # BlockChain-Based-Voting-System

 # Abstract